 The negative impact can start before birth, build up across the life course and pass onto the next generation.

 The risk of child poverty is higher

-- where the youngest child in the household is aged 0-4 years
+- where the youngest child in the household is aged 0 to 4 years

-- in larger families (3 or more children)
+- in larger families (more than three children)

 - for those living in households where someone is disabled (but the family does not receive disability benefits)

 - for children who live in households headed by someone whose ethnic group is non-white and non-Indian.